Our Leadership Team

 Ms. Fuller is the COO at Friendship Public Charter School.
 Prior to her current role as COO, Ms. Fuller served as CFO at Chavez Schools and in a number of roles at the Office of the State Superintendent of Education (OSSE) including Program Manager of the Direct Loan and Credit Enhancement Program, Fiscal Officer for the Race to the Top Grant, Fiscal Director of the Division of Elementary and Secondary Education, and most recently as Director of the Office of Public Charter School Financing and Support.
 She was a Vice President at both BB&T and Citibank as a commercial lender primarily serving the non-profit sector before her transition into education.
 Ms. Fuller earned her B.A. in Economics at Spelman College and her MBA from Kenan-Flagler Business School (UNC) with a concentration in Sustainable Enterprise.
 Passionate about the environment, Ms. Fuller spends her free time outdoors as much as possible with her husband and children.

-Martin has been the Lead Organizer working with VOICE since 2004.
-Martin is also a consulting organizer with the Washington Interfaith Network (WIN), the Metro IAF affiliate in Washington, DC.
-Martin is a senior staff person with Metro IAF and supervisors their affiliates in North Carolina.
+Martin is the Supervising Organizer for Metro IAF and it's local affiliates in DC, Virginia, and North Carolina.
+Martin has been pioneering Metro IAF's earned-income strategies to provide a long-term sustainable funding stream for community organizing for the past 10 years.
 Martin has expertise in affordable housing and real-estate development, community finance, and earned-income strategies for organizing.
 He was instrumental in the creation of the Opportunity Finance Network.
 Martin has organized with the Industrial Areas Foundation for 25+ years in Philadelphia, PA, Wilmington, DE, Washington, DC, and Northern Virginia.

 Until recently, Hays worked as the Deputy Director for the Partnership for Working Families.
 He provided strategy and organizing leadership for the Transforming Trash campaign and convened the Partnership’s program to shape the Future of Work.
 Before joining the Partnership, Hays led a groundbreaking campaign to create good airport jobs at LAX.
 He has 15 years of experience in labor, political, community, and environmental justice organizing, with a particular emphasis on connecting grassroots leadership development with policy advocacy.
 Hays helps advise CPA on our waste strategy, helping us increase the positive social, environmental, and community impacts of our work.